top of page

 For a detailed comparison of thermoplastics with other materials like glass and silicon, see our article: Thermoplastics vs Glass and Silicon in Microfluidics.

-How to Prepare Microfluidic Designs for Micro Injection Molding
+Preparing Microfluidic Designs for Injection Molding

-To achieve scalable manufacturing in microfluidics, design decisions must account for the realities of high-volume production from the earliest stages of prototyping.
 Micro injection molding is a widely adopted method for producing plastic microfluidic chips at scale, but it comes with specific engineering constraints that must be addressed during design.

 Key challenges when transitioning to injection molding include: